nickdesaulniers/nickdesaulniers.github.com/source/_posts/2013-05-07-rust-pattern-matching-and-the-option-type.markdown

 that a pattern was not exhaustive, explicitly which one, and what case that was not covered.

-Now I know the two sample programs aren't 100% analogous, but my goal was to show how a particular problem in C++ has been solved in Rust.
+Coming back to encoding a lack of value for an int, we had left off that 0 *is* a valid value.
+For instance, how should we represent any other integer divided by 0, as an integer?
+Signed integers use a single bit to store whether their value is positive or negative, the tradeoff being the signed integers represent up to one less power of two than unsigned integers.
+Maybe we could use an additional bit to represent valid or invalid, but this would again cost us in terms of representable values.
+The IEEE 754 floating point representation has encodings for [plus and minus Infinity, plus and minus 0, and two kinds of NaN](https://en.wikipedia.org/wiki/IEEE_floating_point#Formats).
+To solve the validity problem, we can use enumerated types, which in Rust occur as specializations of the Option type.
+It's up to the compiler to implement either additional information for the type, or use raw null pointers.
+And to get the value back out of the Option type, we *must* handle the case where there is no valid value.

 The key takeaways that I wish to convey are:

 1. In C and C++, I can use NULL to refer to a pointer that has no value.
-1. A C/C++ compiler such as clang will allow me to compile code that violates memory safety, such as dereferencing NULL pointers.
+1. A C/C++ compiler, such as clang, will allow me to compile code that violates memory safety, such as dereferencing NULL pointers.
 2. Rust instead uses Option types, an enumeration of a specialized type or None.
 3. Rust forces me to use a match statement to access the possible value of an